 Exceptional shopping experience in Nova Scotia

-We almost missed him, the small parking lot in front of the Tangled Gardens at Grand Pré in Nova Scotia.
-We had heard of acquaintances from this garden and wanted to look at this gem, which had been warmly recommended to us.
-Already on the highway, which we took from Halifax, he is announced, but when we leave the highway at Exit 10 at Grand Pré, we almost drove past the sign.
-From the outside you can not see much of this small garden with its herb beds, ponds, the labyrinth and the skillfully placed between perennials, shrubs and trees sculptures.
-The bigger the surprise, if you enter it then.
+We almost missed it, the small parking lot in front of the Tangled Gardens in Grand Pré, Nova Scotia.
+And with it a great shopping experience in Nova Scotia.
+We had heard about this garden from friends and were keen to see this gem for ourselves, which had been highly recommended.
+It's already announced on the freeway that we took from Halifax, but when we left the freeway at Exit 10 near Grand Pré, we almost drove past the sign.
+From the outside you don't see much of this small garden area with its herb beds, ponds, the maze and the sculptures cleverly placed between perennials, bushes and trees.
+The surprise is all the bigger when you enter it.

 Even when we pay the small fee in the shop, which is required for the garden tour, we realize that something special awaits us here.
 But I do not want to anticipate.
 So we set out to explore this green oasis.
 Through a portico, we come to a garden shed, which looks like it has sprung from one of these glossy lifestyle magazines: from weathered wood, overgrown with climbing plants, he gives the impression of a haunted witches cottage.
 The signposts in front of it show what awaits us: a sunflower corner, a lavender path, a herb garden, a lily pond and even a labyrinth.
 Interesting!
 Sounds exciting!
 And it will be.

 herbs of all kinds